henricasanova/henricasanova.github.io/_pages/publications.md

 Selection and Scheduling</b>
   <a href="{{base.url}}/files/papers/zhang_ccgrid2006.pdf">[PDF]</a>
   <br>
-  Y. Zhang, A. Mandal, C. Koelbel, K. Kennedy, H. Casanova, A.  Chien</br>
+  Y. Zhang, A. Mandal, C. Koelbel, K. Kennedy, H. Casanova, A.  Chien<br>
 in <i>Proceedings of the 6th IEEE Symposium on Cluster Computing and the Grid (CCGrid'06)</i>, Singapore, May <font color="red">2006</font>.
 </li>
 <li>
   <b> Using Virtual Grids to Simplify Application Scheduling </b>
   <a href="{{base.url}}/files/papers/huang_ipdps2006.pdf">[PDF]</a>
   <br>
-  R. Huang, H. Casanova, A. Chien</br>
+  R. Huang, H. Casanova, A. Chien<br>
 in <i>Proceedings of the International Parallel and Distributed Processing Symposium (IPDPS'06) </i>, Rhodes, Greece, Apr. <font color="red">2006</font>.
 </li>